 Last update: 8 July 2021

 Am I allowed to travel abroad during the COVID-19 pandemic?

 Current rules will differ around the world so we advise you to follow your government travel advice.
-UK clients can check the Foreign, Commonwealth & Development Office (FCDO) website here and US clients can check the Department of State Travel Advisories here.
+The UK government has announced there will be a traffic light system in place with different requirements applying depending on whether the destination visited is categorised as ‘green’, ‘amber’ or ‘red’.
+More information can be read here.
+US clients can check the Department of State Travel Advisories here.

 Are there entry requirements to the country I want to travel to?